-States and other air agencies that perform modeled attainment demonstrations should also refer to the Modeling Guidance (http://www3.epa.gov/ttn/scram/guidance_sip.htm), which includes a section on emissions inventories for modeling.
+States and other air agencies that perform modeled attainment demonstrations should also refer to the Modeling Guidance, which includes a section on emissions inventories for modeling.
 As part of that guidance, emissions inventory summaries are described for inclusion in technical documentation about the modeled attainment demonstration.
-To assist the public when it comments on the SIP submittal and to facilitate EPA review of the SIP submissions, these summaries of modeling inventories can be submitted as part of the documentation provided with the emissions inventory SIP, but are not required SIP elements.
+To assist the public when it comments on the SIP submittal and to facilitate EPA review of the SIP submissions, these summaries of modeling inventories can be submitted as part of the documentation provided with the emissions inventory SIP but are not required SIP elements.